KelvinTegelaar/CIPP/docs/user/index.md

 displayed_sidebar: userSidebar
 ---

 This section holds the user-facing documentation for the CyberDrain Improved Partner Portal.
-Documentation aimed at people accessing the web interface of CIPP and using the portal.
+This documentation contains setup information, usage, and known issues and/or bugs.

 Use the links on the left to navigate the documentation.